Ladder99/ladder99/docs/source/about.rst

 Ladder99
 ===========

-Ladder99 transforms data from your devices to a standard vocabulary, which you can then plug into any MTConnect-compatible application.
+Ladder99 is a free application pipeline that transforms data from your devices to a standard vocabulary, which you can then plug into any MTConnect-compatible application.

 MTConnect